andycroll/andycroll.com/_posts/2022/2022-10-31-use-zero-for-integer-float-comparison.md

 The `== 0` syntax is how _many_ other similar languages perform comparison and is deeply ingrained in my fingers.
 I still struggle to apply this advice even after 15 years of Ruby programming.

-You might get folks pushing back for “performance” reasons.
+You might get some folks pushing back for “performance” reasons.

 ```ruby
 require "benchmark/ips"